pleger/rai-js/README.md

-# csi-js
+# rai-js
-CSI-JS: Context-Oriented Programming with Signal Interface for JavaScript (https://github.com/pleger/csi-js)
+RAI-JS: Context-Oriented Programming with Signal Interface for JavaScript (https://github.com/pleger/rai-js)

 This JavaScript library allows developers to support Context-Oriented Programming with Signal Interfaces for JavaScript.